JayVoigt/JavaMonopoly/documentation/pp3.md

 &nbsp;

-The six buttons in the center of the dialog allow the user to perform *optional* actions -- that is -- any actions that are not strictly required by the game rules.
+The six buttons in the center of the dialog allow the user to perform *optional* actions, i.e., any actions that are not strictly required by the game rules.
 These include:
 - mortgaging properties
 - viewing owned properties
 - managing improvements